-While the amended Vapolution, Inc. acquisition agreement provides mCig, Inc. with more control of the company and its assets, several risk factors must still be considered:
+While the amended Vapolution, Inc. acquisition agreement provides mCig, Inc. with more control of Vapolution and its assets, several risk factors must still be considered:

-- 1. mCig's role is one that mirrors an overseer running the day-to-day operations of the Company.
-As such, we run the risk that previous management in-charge of the day-to-day operations at Vapolution, make decisions that are not aligned with the vision of mCig's Board of Directors. - 2.
-There is no way to guarantee that the previous owners of Vapolution, Inc. will make decisions that are in the best interest of Vapolution, Inc. as an mCig, Inc. subsidiary.
-To ensure themselves in the best manner possible, the previous owners of Vapolution are guaranteed the first \$110,000 of Earnings Before Interest Tax Depreciation and Amortization from the yearly profits of the Company. - 3.
+- mCig's role is one that mirrors an overseer with the prior owners running the day-to-day operations of the Company.
+As such, we run the risk that previous management in-charge of the day-to-day operations at Vapolution, make decisions that are not aligned with the vision of mCig's Board of Directors.
+However, as mCig controls the Board of Directors, all material matters will be controlled by mCig.
+Further, the previous management serves at the pleasure of the Board of Directors - There is no way to guarantee that the previous owners of Vapolution, Inc. will make decisions that are in the best interest of Vapolution, Inc. as a mCig, Inc. subsidiary.
+To ensure themselves an appropriate portion of the earnings, the previous owners of Vapolution are guaranteed the first \$110,000 of Earnings before Interest Tax Depreciation and Amortization from the yearly profits of the Company.
 Since the entire transaction for the purchase of Vapolution was in the form of 5,000,000 shares of mCig, Inc. common stock shares, the Board of Directors believes that it would be in the management's best interest to improve Vapolution, Inc.'s performance, since this would directly have a moderate effect on the price of mCig, Inc.'s common stock share price. - 1.
-The Purchase Agreement grants exclusive rights over the day-to-day operations of Vapolution, Inc. to its former owners.
-The Board of Directors of mCig, Inc. will review the financial activity of Vapolution, Inc. on a monthly basisand will sign off on any large investments, payments to management, creative ideas, as well as have ultimate decision power over all material decisions and the overall strategy of the business. mCig management believes that introducing the mCig culture into the marketing of Vapolution products will greatly increase Vapolution's economic potential.
+The Purchase Agreement, as amended on August 7, 2014, grants the day-to-day operations of Vapolution, Inc. to its former owners.
+The Board of Directors of mCig.
+Inc. will review the financial activity of Vapolution, Inc. on a monthly basis and, as mCig controls the Board of Directors of Vapolution, will sign off on any large investments, payments to management, creative ideas, as well as have ultimate decision power over all material decisions and the overall strategy of the business. mCig management believes that introducing the mCig culture into the marketing of Vapolution products will greatly increase Vapolution's economic potential.
 This theory was re-enforced immediately after the completion of the Vapolution, Inc. acquisition.
-The first order of business after the acquisition was the complete redesign of the Company website by mCig's staff (www.vapolution.com).
+The first order of business after the acquisition was the resign of the Company website by mCig staff ( www.vapolution.com ; the website is expressly not incorporated by reference into this filing ).
 Furthermore, the previous owners in collaboration with mCig's technical staff are working extensively on the Vapolution Vaporizer 3.0, which management expects to have on the market in the fall of 2014.
 In addition to streamlining several processes, such as consolidating administrative, accounting, and fulfilment for both mCig and Vapolution which will reduce the bottom line expenses for the combined companies. mCig, Inc. management believes that these initiatives will produce significant cost-savings for both companies.
 More importantly, the combined strategies will assist in returning Vapolution, Inc. to its past prosperity.